 .gif graphics file for use in the URL field

-A VRML file whose only content is a fully qualified
+A file whose only content is a fully qualified

-If you create VRML objects to use with the 3D World Editor, create your own folder for storing the custom objects.
-Avoid using the 3D World Editor library folder to ensure that you can:
+If you create VRML or X3D objects to use with the 3D World Editor, create your own folder for storing the custom objects.
+Avoid using the 3D World Editor library folder.
+Use your own folder so that you can:

 Edit the custom library object in the library folder; the 3D World Editor library folders are generally read-only.